shazow/everything/laser-eyes.md

 seconds to get the flap fully open which immediately changes my vision to a complete blur.
 Painless and too fascinating to delve on how creepy this is.

-I feel like the suction is reapplied and I'm swiveled a few inches over to the corrective laser, again told to track the light.
+Suction is reapplied and I'm swiveled a few inches over to the corrective laser, again told to track the light.
 Ready?
 Tra-dat-dat-dat-dat-dat-dat.
 This is when you start smelling your flesh burning a bit—not a huge deal if you've ever had a root canal, or partook